dlesbre/bibtex-autocomplete/README.md

 pip install bibtexautocomplete
 ```

-You should now be able to run the script using either commands:
+You should now be able to run the script using either command:

 ```
 btac --version